 Even if a good initial priority-setting process is in place, it merely determines roughly where the work will stand in the backlog, and is not a lot of help during the detailed scheduling process when the exact sequence of starting work is determined.

 There is a special category of work which should over-ride any priority rating system, and that is those few jobs which have an absolute deadline, i.e. they have no value if they are completed after a specific date.
 An example is painting the flagpole at the plant entrance for a visit by VIP’s.
 If the job is done the day after they leave, it has lost its value.
 A special priority “rating” should be used for these few jobs.

 The best priority-management system is to maintain the backlog with all work requiring the same maintenance resource (such as an area maintenance work crew) in the order of highest to lowest urgency, with new work orders being regularly “slotted in” at the appropriate place (based on their own urgency) and completed work orders being removed.
 Many maintenance computer systems have limited functionality for sorting work orders in this way, however, MS Excel, with a simple add-in, is a powerful and easy-to-use tool for ongoing backlog management.
-What we believe is the best method for using Excel to do this has been developed with much trial and error, but explaining it is not practical in this article.
-Contact us for a demo.
+What we believe is the best method for using Excel to do this has been developed with much trial and error and will be explained in a future article.

 Maintaining a prioritized list of all backlog work orders makes scheduling much easier.
 It becomes a matter of selecting work from the top of the backlog list, ignoring jobs that can’t yet be done (waiting for materials, maintenance access, etc).
 When the available labour is committed, the draft schedule is complete.
 This process is shown in Part 2 of the Maintenance Scheduling videos.